imarchuang/imarchuang.github.io/README.md

 * Why do you want to marry your operations (Content Administrators) to your analytics (Content Viewers) to the same product in your organization?
 * I am not sure how many organizations are really adopting Chaos Monkey...
-* What is the better/faster way of supporing your product in IE?
+* What is the better/faster way of supporting your product in IE?

 ## System Pattern